skaes/logjam-tools/specs/producer_protocol.md

 ## Terminology

-Any program wishing to send logjam data MUST open a DEALER socket and connect to either a logjam-device or a logjam-importer and follow the rules outlined below.
+Any program wishing to send logjam data MUST open either a DEALER or a PUSH socket and connect to either a logjam-device or a logjam-importer and follow the rules outlined below.
 We'll call such a program a CLIENT and the other endpoint the SERVER.

 ### Language